 Finally, we looked into the boroughs that had the least amount of noise complaints - and the unlucky ones that had the most.
 In first place was the quiet, tranquil borough of Ealing, which was discovered to have 953 noise complaints per population size (340,341).
 This gave it an overall score of 10/10 with just 0.28% of complaints per borough population.

 In second place was Havering, which achieved a ranking of 9.7/10.
-This exceptionally high score was due to 808 noise complaints per population size of 260,651 - which works out at 0.31%.
+This exceptionally high score was due to 808 noise complaints per population size of 260,651, which works out at 0.31%.
 Up in third was Harrow with 934 complaints, which works out at 0.37% of the population of 252,338.
-This scored the location an impressive 9.4/10 in total.
+This gave the location an impressive 9.4/10 overall.

 Kensington and Chelsea fell into last place once again, with a total score of 0.0/10.
 The population of 156,864 has 12,612 average noise complaints, which works out at a worrying 8.04% per population size - possibly due to raucous ‘Made in Chelsea’ parties.